 For More Information

 The SMK-1 kit is no longer available from NorCal.
-The last kit was sold during June, 2001, although SMK's sometimes are offered for sale on the QRP-L reflector.
-Click on the NorCal link below for more information.
+The last kit was sold during June, 2001, although used SMK's are sometimes offered for sale on the QRP-L reflector.
 The New Jersey QRP Club also offered a SMK-1 enclosure kit to dress up the completed kit.

 The SMK-1 was an ideal low-cost trainer to get you over the fear of surface mount.